John 1:19-28 Reflection: Who are you?

 28 This happened in Bethany across the Jordan, where John was baptizing.

 When somebody asks, “Who are you?”, how do you answer?
 Perhaps you will mention your job or profession.
-Maybe you can also utter being a son or daughter of your parents.
+Maybe you will also utter being a son or daughter of your parents.
 It would be very rare for someone to say, “I am a child of God”.
-Yet it is the truth.
-Whether we accept it or not, we are all children of God.
+Yet it is the truth and whether we accept it or not, we are all children of God.
 Baptism only makes it official.
 Of course, there are a lot of people who do deny this fact because they don’t believe in God in the first place.

-Indeed, The Christ lives in us and among us.
-Yet many do not recognize it or refuse to do so.
+Indeed, Christ lives in us and among us.
+Yet many do not recognize this truth or refuse to do so.
 John the Baptist knew this (verse 26).
 Yes, even if the Word was made flesh and dwelt among us (John 1:14), many people do not recognize it.
-We maybe some kind of well-educated people like the Pharisees but without the eyes of faith, it is impossible to recognize the presence of God in our life.
+We may be some kind of well-educated people like the Pharisees but without the eyes of faith, it is impossible to recognize the presence of God in our lives.

-Still, let us all be John the Baptist who will continue to carry out the mission of preparing for the way of the Lord.
+Still, let us all be the modern John the Baptist who will continue to carry out the mission of preparing for the way of the Lord.
 He has already come but He will come again.
-There may be many obstacles as we do this mission but nothing can stop us.
-The Christ is us is alive and He is our strength, not only for this new year but the rest of our life.
+There may be many obstacles as we perform this mission but nothing can stop us.
+The Christ in us is alive and He is our strength, not only for this day but for the rest of our lives.
 Let us be the voice crying out in the desert proclaiming the Good News of salvation.

 Any comment?